cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 Client-side prediction means that some entities are on the 'client' timeline instead of the 'server' timeline: they are updated instantly on the client.

-The way that it works in lightyear is that for each replicated entity from the server, the client can choose to spawn 2 entities:
+The way that it works in lightyear is that for each replicated entity from the server, the client can choose to spawn 2
+entities:

-- a Confirmed entity that simply replicates the server updates for that entity
+- a `Confirmed` entity that simply replicates the server updates for that entity
-- a Predicted entity that is updated instantly on the client, and is then corrected by the server updates
+- a `Predicted` entity that is updated instantly on the client, and is then corrected by the server updates

-The main difference between the 2 is that, if you do an action on the client (for example move a character), the action will be applied instantly on the Predicted entity, but will be applied on the Confirmed entity only after the server executed the action and replicated the result back to the client.
+The main difference between the two is that, if you do an action on the client (for example move a character), the action will be applied instantly on the Predicted entity, but will be applied on the Confirmed entity only after the server executed the action and replicated the result back to the client.

 ## Wrong predictions and rollback